ergoplatform/ergodocs/docs/dev/protocol/index.md

 ## [NIPoPoWs](/dev/protocol/nipopow)

-Extended support of light nodes makes Ergo friendly for end-users, allowing them to run contracts on common devices such as mobile phones without centralized intermediaries.
+Extended support of light nodes makes Ergo friendly for end-users, allowing them to run contracts on common devices such as mobile phones without centralised intermediaries.

 **Non-Interactive Proofs of Proof of Work** ([NIPoPoWs](https://nipopows.com/)) are essential for two reasons: Light Clients and Side Chains.
 These two components are essential for clients and nodes to facilitate easier onboarding to the blockchain.
-A decentralized network is inherently inefficient because of the randomness mechanism in a synchronous network; that is to say, every time a transaction (TX) occurs on the network, a couple of random nodes must process the TX to prove and secure its reliability.
-When put into perspective, that is an enormous task on a global scale.
+A decentralised network is inherently inefficient because of the randomness mechanism in a synchronous network; that is to say, every time a transaction (TX) occurs on the network, a couple of random nodes must process the TX to prove and secure its reliability.
+That is an enormous task on a global scale when put into perspective.
 There can be billions of transactions, and it is plausible that many of those are from contributors operating with low bandwidth.

 ## [Storage Rent](/dev/protocol/rent)
 Another unique feature of Ergo is the concept of storage-rent, which is the ability of miners to take out a small amount of Ergs from boxes that have remained unspent for four or more years (the box is spent, and a new box is created with the lower value).
-This allows Ergo to avoid long-term bloat of the UTXO set.
+This feature also allows Ergo to avoid long-term bloat of the UTXO set.
+(Currently 50% of UTXOs in Bitcoin).

 ## [Scaling](/dev/protocol/scaling)